moan0s/Ansible-Jamulus/docs/getting-the-playbook.md

 Alternatively, you can download the playbook as a ZIP archive.
 This is not recommended, as it's not easy to keep up to date with future updates.
 We suggest you [use git](#using-git-to-get-the-playbook) instead.

-The latest version is always at the following URL: https://github.com/moan0s/ansible-monitoring/archive/main.zip
+The latest version is always at the following URL: https://github.com/moan0s/ansible-jamulus/archive/main.zip

 You can extract this archive anywhere.
-You'll get a directory called `ansible-monitoring`.
+You'll get a directory called `ansible-jamulus`.
 You're supposed to execute all other installation commands inside that directory.